-- 7.56 Policy LO1 of the CS & P DPD states that the Council will seek to reduce flood risk and its adverse effects on people and property in Spelthorne by not requiring all development proposal within Zones 2, 3a and 3b and development outside the area (Zone 1) on sites of 0.5ha or of 10 dwellings or 1000sqm of non-residential development or more, to be supported by an appropriate Flood Risk Assessment (FRA). - 7.57 The site is located within Flood Zone 1, which has a low probability of flooding with a less than 1 in 1000 year chance of flooding, and no uses are precluded on flooding grounds.
-The applicant has submitted a Flood Risk Assessment & Surface Water Drainage Strategy, as is required by Policy LO1 of the CS & P DPD. - 7.58 In terms of flood risk, given the development site is located outside of the high flood risk area and as displayed in the FRA there is no risk to the future occupants of the site from flooding. - 7.59 Currently, insufficient information has been provided to support the proposed drainage strategy.
-The Lead Local Flood Authority at Surrey County Council currently objects to the SUDS due to the lack of detail submitted and has required further details to be submitted about the proposed sustainable drainage scheme.
-The applicants have been informed and it is anticipated that further information will be submitted (and the Local Lead Flood Authority reconsulted) prior to the meeting.
-Their comments will be updated verbally at the Committee meeting. - 7.60 The Environment Agency (EA) were consulted but at the time of writing have not responded.
+- 7.51 Policy LO1 of the CS & P DPD states that the Council will seek to reduce flood risk and its adverse effects on people and property in Spelthorne by not requiring all development proposal within Zones 2, 3a and 3b and development outside the area (Zone 1) on sites of 0.5ha or of 10 dwellings or 1000sqm of non-residential development or more, to be supported by an appropriate Flood Risk Assessment (FRA). - 7.52 The site is located within Flood Zone 1, which has a low probability of flooding with a less than 1 in 1000 year chance of flooding, and no uses are precluded on flooding grounds.
+The applicant has submitted a Flood Risk Assessment & Surface Water Drainage Strategy, as is required by Policy LO1 of the CS & P DPD. - 7.53 In terms of flood risk, given the development site is located outside of the high flood risk area and as displayed in the FRA there is no risk to the future occupants of the site from flooding. - 7.54 The Lead Local Flood Authority at Surrey County Council has been consulted in regards to the SUDS and have made no objection subject to conditions.

+7.55 The Environment Agency (EA) was consulted but has made no comments.